 While rumors suggest we'll see a new 16.5-inch MacBook Pro this year, a slightly larger size is not enough, if you ask me.
-Sure, the most recent MacBook Pros have been good-to-great machines, but as a MacBook Pro owner myself — one who's waiting to upgrade an aging 2012 model — I've still not seen a new MacBook Pro that I'd be excited to buy.
+Sure, the most recent MacBook Pros have been good-to-great machines, but as a MacBook Pro owner myself — one who's waiting to upgrade an aging 2012 model (which I just saved with a battery repair)— I've still not seen a new MacBook Pro that I'd be excited to buy.

-So, if Apple wants to make its next MacBook Pros its best models yet, I've got some demands.
+So, if Apple wants to make the MacBook Pro coming in 2019 its best models yet, I've got some demands.
 Inspired by a list that former macOS reviewer John Siracusa introduced on his podcast, here's the top nine things I want to see on the next MacBook Pro, in decreasing order of importance, with the most necessary change first.

 1. A new, reliable keyboard